Bridge2Hyku/Bridge2Hyku.github.io/pages/toolkit.md

 This migrator is designed to export individual ContentDM collections to a CSV for refining.
 It then allows batch importing into Hyrax via a CSV upload.
 Developed at University of Victoria, currently <a href="https://github.com/UVicLibrary/cdm_migrator">available on github</a>.

+### CDM Bridge

+An Electron application in development for mapping and exporting CONTENTdm metadata and files.

 ### Hunting

-A Ruby gem for pulling metadata and info from CONTENTdm.
+A <a href="https://github.com/uhlibraries-digital/hunting">Ruby gem</a> for pulling metadata and info from CONTENTdm.
 Developed by Andrew Weidner (University of Houston).

 ## Metadata Remediation
 Once you've gotten your metadata out of ContentDM, use the tools below to help normalize it.